isana25/LeafLens/README.md

    – You upload or pass a photo of a plant leaf (could be healthy or diseased).

 2. **🧠 Detects the type of disease (if any)**
-   – The trained model analyzes the image and predicts which disease the plant might have — or says it's healthy.
+   – The trained model analyzes the image and predicts which disease the plant might have, or says it's healthy.

 3. **🔍 Classifies among multiple diseases**
    – The model is trained on **many different classes**, like: